Error Handling with Error Code Objects #

 has been converted to an integer because it has to participate in the logical OR expression.
 This conversion resets the activity flag so we have to explicitly turn it on again by calling the reactivate()

-function.
-If all the functions have been successful, result is 0 and, by convention, it will not throw an exception.
+is 0 and, by convention, it will not throw an exception.

 Final Touches #

 The source code attached is production quality and reasonably well optimized.
 Hopefully that doesn’t make it much harder to use.
-The demo project is C++ wrapper for the popular SQLITE database.
+The demo project is a C++ wrapper for the popular SQLITE database.
 It is much bigger in size just because it includes the latest version (as of this writing) of the SQLITE code.
 Both the source code and the demo project include Doxygen documentation.